JohannesBuchner/APEMoST/doc/manual.rst

 	The files are named by the scheme paramname-chain-0.prob.dump.
 	These just consist of the visited values for each iteration (doubles for rejects).

-	If you enable DUMP_ALL_CHAINS, the visited values off all chains are dumped.
-This is not necessary, since you can only use the default chain for parameter estimation.
+	These will be used for parameter estimation.

 #.
 The probabilities of all chains